Consider the following:

 C++ does have alternatives such as std::function, lambdas and std::bind which perform the same purpose.

-Let’s refactor the example at the beginning of the page to use a lambda expression.
 We use a capture clause to capture x, which is defined in the function scope.
-Thus, allows the lambda to use it.
+This, allows the lambda to use it.

 void foo() {